wavefrontHQ/docs/pages/doc/tutorial_getting_started_v2.md

 </tr>
 <tr>
 <td width="50%">
-The <strong>in-product help</strong> on the right of each screen introduces what you're looking at -- e.g. charts or alerts -- and has links to more info.</td>
+The <strong>in-product help</strong> on the right of each screen introduces what you're looking at (e.g. charts or alerts) and has links to more info.</td>
 <td width="50%"><img src="/images/in_product_help.png" alt="Sample Cluster"/></td>
 </tr>
 <tr>